 So without further ado, let’s dive into the top horse racing form sites and professional databases to help you stay ahead of the game.

-Popular (Traditional) Horse Racing Form Websites
+Best Horse Racing Form Sites

-► The Racing Post
+1. The Racing Post

 Launched on April 15, 1986, the Racing Post is a daily national print and digital publisher dedicated to the horseracing industry, greyhound racing and sports betting.
 Racing Post is the only National daily paper focused on horse racing and is one of the most popular, free betting resources.

-The Racing Post blends breaking news from the horse racing and betting industries with tipping content, race previews and reports, columns and features.
+The Racing Post blends breaking news from the horse racing and betting industries with tipster content, race previews and reports, columns and features.
 In addition to daily editorial, the newspaper includes cards and horse racing form for each day’s racing, plus entries and results.
 The paper’s greyhound section previews upcoming racing in addition to offering cards, form and results, while the sports section offers tipping across an extensive range of sports worldwide, including football, rugby and golf.

 The website has a tiered membership structure where most information can be gained for free but other premium and in depth information (like racing post ratings and top speed tips) is subscription only.
-More info on the Racing Post payment structure can be found here.

 Timeform Publications is a publishing company from Halifax, West Yorkshire, England founded in 1948 to provide information to fans, bettors, and others involved in the horse racing industry.
 The company was purchased by the sports betting exchange Betfair in December 2006.